holder66/Mortgage.jl/docs/src/index.md

 Here are two  quick examples of using Mortgage, with default values:

 	julia> printsummary(mortgage()...)

-	Principal: 100000; Annual Interest Rate: 10.0%; Payment frequency: monthly
+	Principal: 100000.00; Annual Interest Rate 10.0%; Payment frequency: monthly
 	Compounding: monthly (American) compounding
-	Your mortgage starts on 2016-06-29 and is amortized over (ie would be fully paid off in) 25.0 years.
+	Your mortgage starts on 2016-07-17 and is amortized over (ie would be fully paid off in) 25.00 years.
-	Your first payment of 908.70 will be on 2016-07-30.
+	Your first payment of 908.70 will be on 2016-08-17.
-	During the term of 5 years, you will make 60 payments, with a final payment of 908.70 on 2021-06-29.
+	During the term of 5 years, you will make 60 payments, with a final payment of 908.70 on 2021-07-17.
 	At the end of the term, the balance remaining will be 94163.77.
 You will have paid a total of 54522.04 of which 48685.81, or 89.3%, will be interest.
 This represents 48.7% of the principal amount.

 	julia> printtable(mortgage(startdate=Date(2016,6,29), term="1/4")...)
 	                       Mortgage Schedule of Payments

-	Mortgage Principal: 100000.00 at 10.00% annual interest, amortized over 25.0 years, using monthly (American) compounding, to be repaid with 3 payments of 908.70 each, for a term of 3 months.
+	Mortgage Principal: 100000.00 at 10.000% annual interest, amortized over 25.00 years, using monthly (American) compounding, to be repaid with 3 payments of 908.70 each, for a term of 3 months.
 The mortgage start date is 2016-06-29.

 	                                                   Accumulated   Accumulated   Accumulated
 	Payment         Date    Principal     Interest       Principal      Interest         Total         Balance

 	      1   2016-07-30        75.37       833.33           75.37        833.33        908.70        99924.63
 	      2   2016-08-30        76.00       832.71          151.36       1666.04       1817.40        99848.64
 	      3   2016-09-29        76.63       832.07          227.99       2498.11       2726.10        99772.01

 	At the end of the term, the outstanding balance will be 99772.01.
 	The last payment of the term will be on 2016-09-29 in the amount of 908.70.
 	Over the term, you will have paid a total of 2726.10 of which 2498.11, or 91.64%, is interest.
 This